Codecademy/ugc/content/deyemiobaa/building-a-todolist-with-rails.md

 1. `rails generate`: compulsory prefix for generating various resources like models, controllers, etc.
 2. `model`: This tells rails that we intend to create a model.
 Creating a model will create a migration by default.
 Models represent the M in MVC and are part of the application that handles the business logic.
 How data is represented, accessed, and modified can be specified in the model.
 The model interacts with the database to carry out several operations.
 3. `Todo`: This is the name of the model we want to create.
 Rails will automatically pluralize this to create a table named `todos`.
 4. `description`: This is the column name we want our table to have.
 Columns are usually created with a default string datatype.
-We could do `clicks:integer` to add a column with a datatype integer instead.
+We could do `clicks:integer` to add a column with an integer datatype instead.

 After running this command, you'll see a new file in the `db/migrate` folder.
 This file contains the migration code that will be used to create the table and the column in our database.
 The migration file name is in the format `yyyymmddhhmmss_create_todos.rb`.
 The first part of the file name is the timestamp of when the migration was created.
 This is used to keep track of the order in which migrations were created.
-The second part is the name of the table we want to create.
+The second part is the name is the kind of migration we want to create.

+Run `rails db:migrate` to apply the schema to our local database.

 A model file will also be created in the `app/models` folder.
 This file contains the model class and is used to define the model's attributes and relationships with other models.

 ## Handling requests within controller methods.